What is the Window of Tolerance and How It Impacts Your Life

 • Practice mindfulness as a recommended activity to enhance emotional regulation

-By developing self-regulation skills, you can expand your Window of Tolerance, allowing you to manage intense emotions better and respond to stressors healthily.
-These practices can also help you naturally expand your window of tolerance, increasing your resilience and ability to manage stress over time.
-This can lead to improved mental health, increased resilience, and a greater sense of overall well-being.
+Build self-regulation skills to expand your Window of Tolerance.
+You’ll manage intense emotions better and respond to stressors more effectively.
+These practices naturally expand your window, increasing resilience and stress management ability over time.
+This leads to better mental health, increased resilience, and greater overall well-being.

-In addition to self-regulation, other strategies can help you manage your Window of Tolerance.
-These include:
+Other strategies help you manage your Window of Tolerance:

 • Practising mindfulness and presence in the present moment